sf-wdi-26/modules/w02/d04/m3-ajax/readme.md

 * Ajax lets us exchange data with the server behind the scenes.
 When a change is made on the client we can send off an Ajax Request to notify the server of what just happened.
 This is an important way to maintain state between a client and a server that communicate in HTTP, an inherently stateless protocol.

-* Limiting page reloads makes our web apps *faster* and gives our users a *better experience*.
-(Imagine if you experienced a full page refresh every time you "liked" a post on Facebook!)
+* Limiting page reloads makes our web apps feel *faster* and mostly gives our users a *better experience*.
+Imagine if you experienced a full page refresh every time you "liked" a post on Facebook...

 #### How do we use it?

-jQuery gives us a <a href="https://api.jquery.com/category/Ajax" target="_blank">list of methods</a> for making Ajax requests.
+jQuery gives us a [several methods](https://api.jquery.com/category/Ajax) for making Ajax requests.

 ## GET and POST

-The HyperText Transfer Protocol (HTTP) is similar to a written language like English.
-English was made for humans; the HTTP language is specifically for web browsers and servers to communicate with each other.
+The HTTP protocol was designed specifically for web browsers and servers to communicate with each other in a request/responce cycle.

-`GET` and `POST` are the most important verbs in HTTP:
+`GET` and `POST` are the most common verbs used in HTTP requests:

   * A browser will use `GET` to indicate it would like to receive a specific web page or resource from a server.
   * A browser will use `POST` to indicate it would like to send some data to a server.

-We can use Ajax to make both `GET` and `POST` requests to servers. jQuery gives us the <a href="https://api.jquery.com/jQuery.ajax" target="_blank">$.ajax()</a> method, which will allow us to perform any Ajax request.
-It also gives us the helper methods <a href="https://api.jquery.com/jQuery.get" target="_blank">$.get()</a> and <a href="https://api.jquery.com/jQuery.post" target="_blank">$.post()</a>, which, you guessed it, are specifically for `GET` and `POST` requests.
+Conveniently can use Ajax to make both `GET` and `POST` requests to servers.
+From the perspective of the server, it is just another request.

+jQuery gives us the [`$.ajax()`](https://api.jquery.com/jQuery.ajax) method, which will allow us to perform any Ajax request.

 ## Ajax Setup